 For instance, in WhatConverts, you can see a full customer journey that includes the pages your leads are seeing and the marketing that drove them there (Google Ads, organic, social, etc.).

-As you can see, the lead below started with Google Ads, converted, but then browsed our content by finding it organically on Google.
+As you can see, the lead below started with Google Ads, converted by signing up for a demo, but then browsed our content by finding it organically on Google.

 This full-picture view shows how several blog posts contributed to a signup—something that may not have happened without them.